franciscovillaescusa/CMD/docs/source/data.rst

 CMD has been generated from thousands of state-of-the-art (magneto-)hydrodynamic and gravity-only N-body simulations from the `CAMELS project <https://www.camel-simulations.org>`__.
 CMD data can be classified into different `suites`, that indicate the type of simulation used to create the data:

 - **IllustrisTNG**.
 These magneto-hydrodynamic simulations follow the evolution of gas, dark matter, stars, and black-holes.
 They also simulate magnetic fields.
-CMD uses 1,088 of these simulations.
+CMD uses 3,219 of these simulations.

 - **SIMBA**.
 These hydrodynamic simulations follow the evolution of gas, dark matter, stars, and black-holes.
-CMD uses 1,088 of these simulations.
+CMD uses 1,171 of these simulations.

 - **Astrid**.
 These hydrodynamic simulations follow the evolution of gas, dark matter, stars, and black-holes.
-CMD uses 1,088 of these simulations.
+CMD uses 2,080 of these simulations.

-- **N-body**.
+- **Nbody**.
 These gravity-only N-body simulation only follow the evolution of dark matter.
 Thus, they do not model astrophysical processes such as the formation of stars and the feedback from black-holes.
 There is an N-body simulation for each (magneto-)hydrodynamic simulation.
-CMD uses 2,000 of these simulations.
+CMD uses 6,136 of these simulations.

 Sets